Flexpa Link

 .

-and your secret_key
+and the secret_key

-to make requests to Flexpa API.
+can be used to make subsequent requests to Flexpa API

 You will also receive an expires_in